 (NOTARIAL SEAL) of , State of

 All spaces provided on the Request for Delivery of Warrants of Deceased Employee form must be completed.
-The original completed and signed copy of the form will be retained by the agency in the deceased employee's personnel file as the agency's record of and authority for release of the warrants.
+The original completed and signed copy of the form will be retained by the agency/department in the deceased employee's personnel file as the agency's record of and authority for release of the warrants.
 The duplicate copy of the form may be given to the designee.

 Upon the release of warrants to the designee, the agency will note on the request for delivery of warrants form the dates, numbers, and amounts of the warrants released.